 According to HMRC VAT Notice 735: Domestic Reverse Charge Procedure (which includes construction services), para 10.8.2:

-This indicates that businesses who use cash accounting for VAT, should exclude DRC transactions from the scheme and account for them under the standard accounting method, i.e. where VAT/net amount is accounted for at the time of the invoice (rather than at the time of payment under cash accounting).
-However there may be exceptions to this depending on your particular circumstances.
+This indicates that businesses who use the cash accounting scheme for VAT should exclude domestic reverse charge transactions from the scheme and account for them under the standard accounting method, i.e. at the time of invoice rather than payment (if different).

 Completing your VAT return